spotify/noether/README.md

+# ML Aggregators

+This library contains a set of monoids and aggregators for ML oriented tasks in Scala.
+The library builds upon the aggregators and monoids found in the Algebird Library.

-# Machine Learning Aggregators
+# Aggregators

-Collection of Algebird based Aggregators for Machine Learning tasks.
+Currently the library has metric driven aggregators which is broken down below.

 ## Metrics

-Currently available metric aggregators:
+These metrics are split between different types of predictions.
+The simple case is binary but some multi-class predictions are provided also.

 ### Binary